sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_03_develop_code_features.md

 1. Stop the debug session.

-1. Open the **Loans.json** file.
+1. Use the EXPLORER view to locate and then open the **Loans.json** file.

     The Loans.json file is used to track the loan status of each book.
-You can use the Loans.json file to verify that the availability status of Book One and Book Two is correct.
+You can use the Loans.json file to verify that the availability status for Book One and Book Nineteen is correct.

     The updated Loans.json file should be located in either the **Library.Console\bin\Debug\net8.0\Json** folder or **Library.Console\Json** folder.